 This series is part of the dataset: Texas Manufacturing Outlook Survey (Dallas FED)

 Download Full Dataset (.xlsx)Latest updates.
-According to survey data about manufacturers based in Texas, the seasonally unadjusted diffusion index for prices paid (share of CEOs seeing a recent increase minus share reporting a decrease) was 26.0 in October 2025, compared to 40.3 in the previous month.
+According to survey data about manufacturers based in Texas, the seasonally unadjusted diffusion index for prices paid (share of CEOs seeing a recent increase minus share reporting a decrease) stood at 43.3 in April 2026, versus 39.3 in the previous month.

 Sample.
-In the monthly time series displayed in the plot, there are 256 data points in total.
-The series covers the time period going from June 2004 to October 2025.
+In the monthly time series presented in the plot, there are 262 observations in total.
+The series covers the time span extending from June 2004 to April 2026.

 History.
-Have a look at some simple statistics we computed on the entire sample: the diffusion index had a mean of 27.5; it reached its lowest level of -50.0 in December 2008; it hit a maximum of 87.1 in May 2021.
+Have a look at a few descriptive statistics calculated on the full sample: the diffusion index was equal on average to 27.7; it recorded a minimum of -50.0 in December 2008; it recorded its maximum of 87.1 in May 2021.

 Latest values